-The Class A notes are not expected to be treated as equity interests within the meaning of the Plan Asset Regulation.
-However, a Plan fiduciary considering the purchase of Class A notes should consult its tax and legal advisors regarding whether the assets of the trust estate would be considered plan assets under the Plan Asset Regulation, or even if the Class A notes are not treated as equity interests, whether the purchase and holding of Class A notes will constitute a non-exempt prohibited transaction if the trust estate or its affiliates is, or becomes, a party in interest or disqualified person with respect to an investing Plan.
+Although there is little guidance on the subject, as of the date hereof, the Class A notes are not expected to be treated as equity interests within the meaning of the Plan Asset Regulation.
+The debt treatment of the Class A notes for ERISA purposes could change subsequent to their issuance if the issuer incurs losses.
+Accordingly, a Plan fiduciary considering the purchase of Class A notes should consult its tax and legal advisors regarding whether the assets of the trust estate would be considered plan assets under the Plan Asset Regulation, or even if the Class A notes are not treated as equity interests, whether the purchase and holding of Class A notes will constitute a non-exempt prohibited transaction if the trust estate or its affiliates is, or becomes, a party in interest or disqualified person with respect to an investing Plan.

-Any purchaser or holder of Class A notes or any interest therein will be deemed to have represented by its purchase and holding of the Class A notes that either (1) it is not a Plan (including, without limitation, a Plan Asset Entity or a Non-ERISA Arrangement) and is not purchasing, and will not hold, the Class A notes on behalf of or with the assets of any Plan (including, without limitation, a Plan Asset Entity or Non-ERISA Arrangement), or (2) the purchase and holding of the Class A notes pursuant thereto will not constitute a non-exempt prohibited transaction under Section 406 of ERISA or Section 4975 of the Code or a non-exempt violation under any applicable Similar Laws.
+Any purchaser or holder of Class A notes or any interest therein will be deemed to have represented by its purchase and holding of the Class A notes (or interest therein) that either (1) it is not a Plan or a Non-ERISA Plan and is not purchasing, and will not hold, the Class A notes on behalf of or with the assets of any Plan or Non-ERISA Plan, or (2) the purchase and holding of the Class A notes (or interest therein) will not constitute a non-exempt prohibited transaction under Section 406 of ERISA or Section 4975 of the Code or a non-exempt violation under any applicable Similar Laws.

 The foregoing discussion is general in nature and is not intended to be all-inclusive.
-Due to the complexity of these rules and the penalties that may be imposed upon persons involved in non-exempt prohibited transactions, it is important that fiduciaries or other persons considering purchasing the Class A notes on behalf of, or with the assets of, any Plan (including a Plan Asset Entity or Non-ERISA Arrangement) consult with their legal counsel regarding potential applicability of ERISA, Section 4975 of the Code and any Similar Laws to such purchase of Class A notes and whether an exemption is available under any of the PTCEs listed above, the service provider exemption or the potential consequences of any purchase or holding under Similar Laws, as applicable.
+Due to the complexity of these rules and the penalties that may be imposed upon persons involved in non-exempt prohibited transactions, it is important that fiduciaries or other persons considering purchasing the Class A notes on behalf of, or with the assets of, any Plan or Non-ERISA Plan consult with their legal counsel regarding potential applicability of ERISA, Section 4975 of the Code and any Similar Laws to such purchase of Class A notes and whether an exemption is available under any of the PTCEs listed above, the service provider exemption or the potential consequences of any purchase or holding under Similar Laws, as applicable.
 Purchasers of the Class A notes have exclusive responsibility for ensuring that their purchase and holding of the Class A notes do not violate the fiduciary or prohibited transaction rules of ERISA or the Code or any similar provisions of Similar Laws.
-The acquisition and holding of the Class A notes by any Plan is in no respect a representation by us or any of our affiliates or representatives that such an investment meets all relevant legal requirements with respect to investments by such Plans generally or any particular Plan, or that such an investment is appropriate for Plans generally or any particular Plan.
+The acquisition and holding of the Class A notes by any Plan or Non-ERISA Plan is in no respect a representation by us or any of our affiliates or representatives that such an investment meets all relevant legal requirements with respect to investments by such Plans or Non-ERISA Plans generally or any particular Plan or Non-ERISA Plan.